This post may contain affiliate links. Please read my disclosure policy.

 Everybody loves a Fresh Apple Cake loaded with a generous helping of cinnamon, nuts and apples.
 This cake has a fantastic moist and tender texture, and a lightly crisp exterior.
 This heirloom recipe has been a family favorite for generations and is a delicious Autumn treat!

 I feel like I’ve been looking for the perfect Apple Bundt Cake recipe for generations myself.
 I’ve tried so many recipes over the years that I’ve lost count.
 I even tried developing my own apple Bundt cake recipe, but with no luck.
 I’m thrilled to announce that the search is now over because I’ve finally found the best Fresh Apple Cake recipe ever!
 Last weekend we took a whirlwind trip to my visit my youngest brother Tom and his beautiful, talented wife Nanon in Columbus Ohio.
 When we arrived, Tom and Nanon had appetizers ready, dinner in the oven and this fantastic Fresh Apple Cake cooling on the countertop.
 The cake already looked delicious, but then she slathered on the silky cream cheese icing making it irresistible.

-This Bundt cake recipe was passed down to Nanon from her mother, who she lost at a very young age.
+Nanon got this recipe from her mother, who she lost at a very young age.
 The cake is simple and absolutely delicious and was an instant favorite with my husband too.
 Nanon has been making this cake for years and it’s easy to see why.
 Using vegetable oil instead of butter makes the cake’s exterior slightly crisp and the interior texture perfectly moist.
 Don’t even think of skipping the cream cheese icing – it’s so good!

 If you have three extra apples looking for a forever home, this is it!